tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Certificate Verify

-When this message will be sent:

-> This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its certificate and also provides integrity for the handshake up to this point.
+This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its certificate and also provides integrity for the handshake up to this point.
 Servers MUST send this message when